 In a country like India with diverse interests and competing value systems, mixing issues will not help.
 If the idea is to protect the people then eminent citizens like the petitioners should invest in awareness and de-addiction programmes.
 The concept of CSR can be used widely and more aggressively for all the mentioned concerns.

-Government PSUs stake holdings in tobacco company has raised concerns.
+Connecting the dots Government PSUs stake holdings in tobacco company has raised concerns.
 In this light critically discuss the ethical issues involved and how to counter the same.

 TOPIC:General Studies 2

 Salient features of the Representation of People’s Act.

 Structure, organization and functioning of the Executive and the Judiciary Ministries and Departments of the Government; pressure groups and formal/informal associations and their role in the Polity.

 Any law or punishment should be reformative in nature and should create deterrence.
 However the Supreme Court has encouraged a PIL seeking life ban on convicted people from contesting in elections.
 The absence of a constitutional right to vote has consequences

 In March, the Supreme Court requested the government’s views on a PIL seeking to impose a lifetime ban on contesting elections for those sentenced to imprisonment for more than two years.

 Currently, the ban extends to six years after the completion of a sentence.